XavierBerger/RPi-Monitor-Pebble/README.md

 RPi-Monitor-Pebble
 ===========

-Pebble watchapp for monitoring status your Raspberry Pi
+Pebble watchapp for monitoring status your Raspberry Pi.

+Added suport for http basic authentication.